HackRU/sledge/README.md

 Sledge is the judging platform used for HackRU.

+## Relationship to Gavel

+[Gavel][0] a judging system created for HackMIT and used in many hackathons since including previous HackRUs.
+Sledge is a fork of Gavel created after deciding that the system of pairwise comparisons used by Gavel wasn't the best option for HackRU.
+Due to differences in design philosophies and some stack changes, nearly none of the current code is shared with Gavel.

 ## Installation on Debian

 These installation instructions are for installing Sledge on a fresh-installed